 If you arrive in Venice by bus to take the ferry, there is usually a shuttle service between Venice's bus terminal and the ferry terminal.
 If you're already in Venice, you'll need to take a Vaporetto (water bus).

 It's a good idea to book your ferry ahead, especially during high season and if you want a cabin or plan to take your car.
 Sometimes it's possible to buy your ticket at the port on the day of departure.
 Some overnight ferries allow passengers to sleep on deck, but some require you to book a seat or bed.
 Ferries usually start boarding two hours before departure but check the ferry company information to be sure.

 Here are websites where you can check schedules and buy tickets:

 Flying to Athens, Greece

-If your goal is to get to Athens or many of the Greek islands, it's usually easier and quicker to fly directly to Athens.
-Some of the budget airlines offer fairly inexpensive fares from many Italian cities.
+If your goal is to get to Athens or any of the Greek islands, it's usually easier and quicker to fly directly to Athens.
+Some of the budget airlines offer relatively inexpensive fares from many Italian cities.